sdiehl/write-you-a-haskell/007_path.md

 ```

 And that's basically the entire structure of the compiler.
 It's just a pipeline
-of monadic actions for each pass rolled up inside of CompilerM.
+of monadic actions for each pass rolled up inside of ``CompilerM``.

 ```haskell
 modl :: FilePath -> L.Text -> CompilerM ()